oogles/djem/docs/ref/template_tags.rst

 The ``{% csrfify_ajax %}`` template tag renders a HTML ``<script>`` tag containing JavaScript to configure the ``X-CSRFToken`` header on outgoing AJAX requests where necessary (e.g. POST requests).
 The JavaScript is library-specific, and is stored in templates under ``djem/csrfify_ajax/``, e.g. ``djem/csrfify_ajax/jquery.html``.

 Support for jQuery is included by default.
 Additional libraries can be added by creating project-specific templates for them under the ``djem/csrfify_ajax/`` path and providing the name of the template as an argument to the tag.
+Such templates have access to the CSRF token via the ``{{ csrf_token }}`` template variable.

 .. code-block:: html+django